-An Android app that bridges Google Fit, Samsung Health, Fitbit, and other health apps to your webhooks via Health Connect APIs, enabling seamless integration with your custom endpoints and services.
+An Android app that bridges Google Fit, Samsung Health, Fitbit, and other health apps to your webhooks or local tools via Health Connect APIs, enabling seamless integration with your custom endpoints, agents, and services.

 Overview

-HC Webhook connects Google Health Connect to your webhook infrastructure.
+HC Webhook connects Google Health Connect to your webhook infrastructure and local automation tools.
 Health Connect aggregates health data from apps like Google Fit, Samsung Health, Fitbit, and more into a unified API.
-This app reads that aggregated data and sends it to your configured webhook URLs on your chosen sync strategy (interval-based or scheduled times), making it easy to integrate health data from multiple sources into your own systems, analytics platforms, or third-party services.
+This app reads that aggregated data and sends it to your configured webhook URLs on your chosen sync strategy (interval-based or scheduled times), or exposes realtime JSON through an optional local HTTP server for devices and tools on your network.

 How It Works